 Not every aspect of thought leadership has changed forever.
 Its purpose and role within a business remains the same: thought leadership should, as before, express a company’s core purpose, message and expertise in a way that strengthens brand associations and creates opportunities for commercial conversations.
 The balance may have shifted away from the commercial goals for now, but that is likely to be temporary.

 Smart brands have always known that thought leadership should be much more than a peripheral marketing activity.
 Done well, it will form part of the company’s DNA and be a key component within its overall narrative.

 The crisis has strengthened the need to think of thought leadership in this way.
 To stay relevant, retain trust and remain at the front of audiences’ minds, companies should move thought leadership to the centre and further strengthen the ties between marketing teams, client-facing executives and company leadership.
 Do that, and your distinctive messages and content will resonate with your audiences, inspiring them in a way that creates valuable long-term relationships.

 This article draws on the insights from our latest ebook: The Way Ahead.

-To find out more about how the crisis is changing the direction of thought leadership, including access to our thought leadership measurement framework and how to apply it within your organisation, download the complete ebook here.
+To find out more about distinctive content and how the crisis is changing the direction of thought leadership, including access to our thought leadership measurement framework and how to apply it within your organisation, download the complete ebook here.